pragmatictesters/Pragmatic-Learning-JMeter-Training/README.md

 # JMeter Advanced Level Training (Online)
 ### Become a Performance Test Engineer in 2021 with Apache JMeter

 Welcome to the JMeter Advanced Level Training conducted by Pragmatic Training!
 We will use this project to share the JMeete test plans , daily plans, daily notes, references and other artifacts related to the training.

+## Goals
+You will be able to learn frequently used **advanced features** of Apache JMeter and apply them in your real projects effectively and efficiently.

 ---
 ### Dates